Stade: History

 The first human settlers came to the Stade area in 30,000 BC.

+Swedish and Danish Vikings under Eric the Victorious conquered Stade and looted the town during the 990s.
+Many prominent Saxons were taken back as slaves by Swedish troops.
+A majority of Vikings withdrew after taking plenty of plunder.
+A minor part of the Swedish and Danish forces stayed but were later defeated by reinforcements sent by the emperor.

 Since 1180 Stade belonged to the Prince-Archbishopric of Bremen.
 In early 1208 King Valdemar II of Denmark and his troops conquered Stade.
 In August Valdemar II's cousin being in enmity with the king, the then Prince-Archbishop Valdemar reconquered the city only to lose it soon after again to Valdemar II.
 In 1209 Emperor Otto IV persuaded his ally Valdemar II to withdraw into the north of the Elbe, and the deposed Prince-Archbishop Valdemar took Stade.

 On 2 May 1209 Otto IV granted important town privileges (Stadtrecht) to Stade.
 Otto IV confirmed the burghers to be personally free and recognised them constituting a political entity of their own law, the burgenses and optimi cives of Stade.
 Property within the municipal boundaries could not be subjected to feudal overlordship and was to be freely inherited without feudal claims to reversion.
 Fair juridical procedures were constituted and maximal fines fixed.
 Otto IV obliged himself to prevent burghers from being taken as hostages and to liberate captured burghers.

 After Otto IV had changed his mind and reinvested Prince-Archbishop Valdemar with the See in 1211, Valdemar II recaptured Stade.
 In 1213 Otto's elder brother Count Palatine Henry V of the Rhine, reconquered Stade for the Prince-Archbishop.
 In 1215 Henry repelled another Danish attack on Stade.
 In the winter of 1216 Valdemar II and his Danish troops, unable to take the city of Stade, ravaged the County of Stade.
 From then on Stade remained a part of the Prince-Archbishopric of Bremen.

 In medieval times (from the 13th century to the late 17th century), Stade was a prominent member of the Hanseatic League, but was later eclipsed by Hamburg.
 In 1611 the city signed a contract with Sephardic Jews, allowing the foundation of a community.
-In 1613, Johan Friedrich, Administrator of the Prince-Archbishopric, followed by settling Ashkenazic Jews in the city, but during the turmoil of Catholic conquest and Lutheran reconquest the last archival traces of Jews date from 1630.
+In 1613, Johann Friedrich, Administrator of the Prince-Archbishopric, followed by settling Ashkenazic Jews in the city, but during the turmoil of Catholic conquest and Lutheran reconquest the last archival traces of Jews date from 1630.
 In 1648, by the Treaty of Westphalia, the Prince-Archbishopric of Bremen underwent a constitutional transformation from a prince-bishopric into a monarchy, the Duchy of Bremen.
-The duchy and the neighboured Principality of Verden, colloquially referred to as Bremen-Verden, were granted by the Treaty of Westphalia as an appanage to the Swedish crown.
+The duchy and the neighbouring Principality of Verden, colloquially referred to as Bremen-Verden, were granted by the Treaty of Westphalia as an appanage to the Swedish crown.
 Stade, already under Swedish occupation since 1645, was a part of the Swedish province of Bremen-Verden-Wildeshausen from 1645 to 1712, and some of the buildings built by the Swedes are still in use today.